Can I Discharge Any Debt in a Divorce Decree? [2025 Update]

 For those who are undergoing divorce and anticipate that a party may file for bankruptcy, they can work with their divorce attorney to include the proper language in their decree so that their bankruptcy case is more predictable.
 But despite all the potential variables, one thing is for sure: regardless of the type of bankruptcy filing, alimony and child support cannot be discharged.
 Whether it’s called family support, child support, alimony, spousal support, or any other term, bankruptcy is not a threat to this essential payment.

 Support payments may also include obligations to pay future educational expenses and health care costs, car payments, and other arrangements that support the divorced couple’s children.
-These are deemed binding legal obligations by the court and bankruptcy cannot dissolve them.
-In fact the automatic stay that keeps creditors at bay during a bankruptcy case cannot stop proceedings for custody, visitation, paternity, alternation of status, and collection of support.
+These are deemed binding legal obligations by the court and bankruptcy cannot discharge them.
+In fact even the automatic stay that keeps creditors at bay during a bankruptcy case cannot stop proceedings for custody, visitation, and collection of support.

 Divorce Decree and Chapter 7 Bankruptcy